landerson02/ghostty-theme-sync.nvim/README.md

 Run the command `:GhosttyTheme` to open the theme selection menu.

 After selecting a new theme, you will need to refresh your ghostty config with `cmd+shift+,` or `ctrl+shift+,` on MacOS and Linux respectively.
+> [!WARNING]
+> Some ghostty themes have a slightly different name than its nvim counterpart, so there is a translation table in translations.lua.
+> If you find a theme that is not supported, please open an issue or a PR.

 ### Configuration
 The following options are the default: